 Since mica is derived from a natural source, it is a particularly well-loved ingredient among organic and natural beauty brands.

-The Food and Drug Administration (FDA) lists mica as a color additive exempt from certification.
+The US Food and Drug Administration (FDA) lists mica as a color additive exempt from certification.
 Mica is safe for use in coloring products, including cosmetics and personal care products applied to the lips, and the area of the eye.
-The Cosmetic Ingredient Review (CIR) Expert Panel has deferred evaluation of mica because the safety has been assessed by FDA.
+The Cosmetic Ingredient Review (CIR) Expert Panel, a group that evaluates the safety of skincare and cosmetic ingredients, has deferred the evaluation of mica because safety has been assessed by the FDA.

 According to Cosmetics Info, since mica comes from the earth, it may contain trace amounts of heavy metals.
 The levels of heavy metals in mica are regulated by the FDA, and the small amounts that may eventually be in cosmetic or personal care products do not pose a risk to human health.

+The main risk associated with mica is inhalation.
 Mica can be dangerous if it is inhaled because the particles can get into the lungs and cause scarring.
 Thus, any powder or aerosol products containing mica are the most concerning.
-There are some case reports that found mica can cause pneumoconiosis, which causes lung and breathing problems as it progresses.
-However, safety concerns generally focus on those who are working around mica in an industrial setting.
+However, safety concerns generally focus on those who are working with mica in an industrial setting.